froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/grid-content.md

 For each item you add, you will have the following fields:

-* [u]Headline (optional)[/u] - A title for your section.
+* **Headline (optional)** - A title for your section.
 Will be larger/smaller depending on your selected style and theme

-* [u]Icon (optional)[/u] - An image you can embed to display inline with your headline.
+* **Icon (optional)** - An image you can embed to display inline with your headline.
 Upload a new image or use one in your image library

   [How to use the image library ⇒](http://#)

-* [u]Icon Class[/u] - [A font awesome icon CSS class](https://fontawesome.com).
+* **Icon Class** - [A font awesome icon CSS class](https://fontawesome.com).
 You can type in the name of the class, and Open Y will generate the icon.

   [Using Icon Fields in Open Y ⇒](http://#)

-* [u]Description[/u] - A standard text editor field.
+* **Description** - A standard text editor field.
 Because of how each grid content item styles, it’s recommended that the text in this field be shorter than 200 characters.

   [How to use the Text Editor in Open Y ⇒](https://community.openymca.org/t/introduction-text-editor-open-y-user-docs/643)

-* [u]Link[/u] - Two fields to add a URL and a link.
+* **Link** - Two fields to add a URL and a link.
 Depending on your theme, the link will style either as a basic link or as a button.

   [How link fields work in Open Y ⇒](http://#)
 > Note: If you add more items than your selected style, you will create a new row.
 For example: